Chart Color Schemes

 Woollahra's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Woollahra's health outcomes show remarkable results based on AreaSearch's assessment.
+Woollahra's health outcomes show exceptional results based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.
 Private health cover is exceptionally high at approximately 112% of the total population (8,629 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

 Frequently Asked Questions - Health